walterhiggins/WMPJS/book-outline.md

 ![Parkour Platforms](images/chapter-12/jumping-pillars.png)

 #### Turning your Drone
 In addition to moving, you can make your Drone change direction too.
 To change direction use the *turn()* function.
-When turning you always turn right 90 degrees.
-To turn around so you're facing the opposite way turn twice `turn(2)`.
+When turning, you always turn right 90 degrees.
+To turn around so you're facing the opposite way, turn twice `turn(2)`.
 To turn left you need to turn right 3 times `turn(3)`.
-You can combine turning and movement and building in a single chained statement like this:
+You can combine turning, movement and building in a single chained statement like this:

     /js box(blocks.gold,1,1,4).fwd(4).turn().box(blocks.iron,1,1,3).fwd(3).turn().box(blocks.ice,1,1,2)